Antony Starr: 2018–2026: Worldwide recognition for The Boys

-In January 2018, it was announced that Starr was cast as The Homelander in The Boys, Amazon Studios's adaptation of the Garth Ennis and Darick Robertson comic book of the same name.
+In January 2018, it was announced that Starr was cast as John Gillman / The Homelander in The Boys, Amazon Studios's adaptation of the Garth Ennis and Darick Robertson comic book of the same name.
 In the series, he plays opposite Karl Urban, who is also from New Zealand.
 "We've got an American show with a Kiwi playing an all-American hero psychopath and another Kiwi playing an Englishman.
 It's a pretty bizarre mix-up," said Starr.
 Season one was released in July 2019 on Amazon Prime, on which it had strong viewership.
 Season two of The Boys was released in September 2020.
 Season three was released in June 2022.
 These series received consistent praise and success.